mespinal23/Final-Project-Cloud-Integration-Mini-Capstone/architecture_plan.md

 > [!NOTE]
-> An equivalent Azure implementation could use Azure App Service or Container Apps, Azure Blob Storage, Azure SQL Database, and Azure ML Notebooks.*
+> While this project is implemented using GCP services, a similar solution could be built on Azure using comparable services such as Azure App Service or Container Apps, Azure Blob Storage, Azure SQL Database, and Azure ML Notebooks.

 ---

 ## <ins>Data Flow Narrative</ins>

-1. A scheduler or administrator accesses the Flask web application to upload updated CSV files containing chemotherapy schedules, actual chair-time data, and nurse staffing capacity.
+1. A scheduler or administrator uses the Flask web app to upload new CSV files with chemotherapy schedules, actual chair-time data, and nurse staffing levels.
-2. Uploaded files are saved to Cloud Storage as raw source data for traceability and auditing.
+2. The uploaded files are stored in Cloud Storage as raw data, making it easy to trace and audit changes.
-3. A containerized service running on Cloud Run validates the files, checks for formatting issues, and calculates differences between scheduled and actual chair time.
+3. A containerized service on Cloud Run checks the files for errors, validates their format, and compares the scheduled chair time with actual usage.
-4. Cleaned and transformed data is loaded into Cloud SQL tables for structured querying and reporting.
+4. After cleaning and transforming the data, it is loaded into Cloud SQL tables for structured querying and reporting.
-5. A Vertex AI Notebook connects securely to the SQL database to compute summary metrics, such as average chair-time variance, utilization percentages, and days at risk for overbooking.
+5. A Vertex AI Notebook securely connects to the SQL database to compute summary metrics, such as average chair-time variance, utilization percentages, and days at risk of overbooking.
-6. Aggregated results are either written back to the database or exposed through the Flask application for display in simple tables or charts.
+6. The collected results are either written back to the database or exposed through the Flask application for display in simple tables or charts.

-This flow demonstrates a complete, end-to-end cloud pipeline from data ingestion to analytics and visualization.
+This process shows a full cloud pipeline, covering everything from data collection to analytics and visualization.

 ---

 ## <ins>Security, Identity, and Governance Considerations</ins>

-Security is addressed at a high level using cloud-native identity and access management.
-Service accounts are used to allow Cloud Run and analytics notebooks to access Cloud Storage and Cloud SQL without hard-coded credentials.
-Sensitive configuration values, such as database connection strings, are stored as environment variables.
+Security in this project is managed using built-in cloud identity and access controls.
+Usernames and passwords are not stored in the application.
+Instead, cloud service accounts enable components such as Cloud Run and analytics notebooks to securely access Cloud Storage and Cloud SQL.
+Sensitive configuration details, such as database connection information, are managed via environment variables rather than hardcoding.

-Access is restricted using role-based access control (RBAC), ensuring that only authorized users or services can upload data or view analytics.
-To avoid compliance risks, all data used in this project is synthetic or de-identified, and no real patient identifiers or protected health information (PHI) are included.
-This design reflects best practices for healthcare data governance in non-production environments.
+The system uses role-based permissions, so only approved users or services can upload scheduling data or see analytical results.
+To prevent compliance or privacy issues, the project data does not include any real personal information and is used only for educational purposes.
+This method follows standard healthcare best practices for building or testing systems outside of production.

 ---

 ## <ins>Cost and Operational Considerations</ins>

-To keep costs low and suitable for a student or free-tier environment, the solution relies on serverless and managed services where possible.
-Cloud Run scales automatically and only incurs costs when the application is actively used.
-Cloud Storage costs are minimal due to the small size of CSV files, and Cloud SQL can be configured using a basic instance for demonstration purposes.
+To keep costs low and fit the project’s needs, the design uses serverless and managed cloud services.
+Cloud Run scales up or down based on use, so you only pay when the app runs.
+Cloud Storage remains inexpensive because the scheduling files are small, and Cloud SQL can run on a minimal setup for demos.

-Analytics notebooks are started only when needed and shut down when idle to avoid unnecessary charges.
-This architecture avoids always-on virtual machines, reducing operational overhead while still demonstrating realistic cloud integration patterns used in healthcare organizations.
+Analytics notebooks start only when analysis is needed and can be shut down when not in use, which helps avoid unnecessary costs.
+By avoiding always-on virtual machines, this design minimizes operational overhead while still demonstrating realistic cloud deployment patterns used in healthcare organizations.